-- you eat high-fat and high-cholesterol foods
+- you eat food high in fat and cholesterol

 You’re more prone to heart disease if it runs in your family.
 Men are more likely to get heart disease than women who have not gone through menopause.
 Men and postmenopausal women are equally at risk.
-Your risk for heart disease will increase as you age, regardless of your gender.
+Your risk for heart disease will increase as you age, regardless of your sex.

 Symptoms vary depending on the severity of the condition and progression of the disease.
 You may experience no symptoms, or your symptoms may include:

 - shortness of breath

 - pain in the neck, back, arms, or shoulders